London St Patrick's Day Festival 2018

 Wild Irish skincare

 Hand made soaps and skincare.
-All Vegan made using Irish Seaweed and all natural ingredients.
+All vegan-made using Irish Seaweed and natural ingredients.

 Scents of Galway

 Natural Galway-inspired soaps, candles and perfumes.
 100% natural and handmade.

 Spirit of Ireland arts

 Connemara marble jewellery and souvenirs - Irish water and nature charms.

 Paintings and limited edition Giclée prints, scenes of landscape and wildlife of Ireland.

 Good, old-fashioned fudge from Clonakilty, West Cork, Ireland.